-Teach a class of about 20 students in context of integrated curriculum, possibly with teaching partner
+Teach a class of about 20 students in the context of an integrated curriculum, possibly with a teaching partner

-Commit to academic and social mission of School, which encompasses differentiation to meet needs of diverse community
+Commit to the academic and social mission of the school, which encompasses differentiation to meet the needs of a diverse community

-Collaborate in design and implementation of integrated curriculum
+Collaborate in the design and implementation of an integrated curriculum

 Keep careful anecdotal and assessment records and use them to write accurate, comprehensive student reports

-Participate fully in active and rich life of School
+Participate fully in the active and rich life of the school

 Engage in ongoing communication with parents/guardians

-A./B.S. or equivalent degree or educational qualification from accredited college or university
+A./B.S. degree or equivalent degree or educational qualification from an accredited college or university

 At least two years of full-time teaching experience in K-8 public or independent schools beyond student teaching

-Strong skills sets in literacy, mathematics, social studies, and meeting social and emotional needs of children
+Strong skills sets in literacy, mathematics, social studies, and meeting the social and emotional needs of children

 Strong verbal and written communication skills